theoutfield/sc_sncn_motorcontrol/test_torque-ctrl/README.md

 ### **TILE_ONE**
-It takes care of the client side functions and control loop.
+This tile (0 by default) takes care of the client side functions and control loop.
 Since these functions do not require any port access, any free TILE could run them.
 ```
 	on stdcore[TILE_ONE]:
 ```